bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 If you're using React, you'll be better off with the [Bucket React SDK](https://github.com/bucketco/bucket-javascript-sdk/blob/main/packages/react-sdk/README.md) or the [OpenFeature React SDK](https://openfeature.dev/docs/reference/technologies/client/web/react/).

+See the `example` folder for how to use the OpenFeature React SDK with Next.js.

 ## Installation

 The OpenFeature SDK is required as peer dependency.